Commentary|Videos|July 8, 2026

 In an interview with Pharmacy Times, Deanna Horner, PharmD, BCPS, discusses how data, automation, provider-led programs, and pharmacist support can help improve GLP-1 access, appropriate use, adherence, and patient persistence.

 According to Horner, benefit designs should use available patient data to understand what is already known about an individual’s clinical profile, allowing plans to make smarter decisions about access.
-She noted that prior authorization and other manual processes can delay treatment and may not always reflect the most efficient way to identify patients who are likely to benefit.
+She noted that prior authorization and other manual processes can delay treatment and may not always be the most efficient way to identify patients likely to benefit.
 In addition, Horner highlighted the role of behavioral health and weight management programs, which can connect patients with providers earlier in the process and help determine whether GLP-1 therapy is clinically appropriate.

 Because adherence and persistence with GLP-1 therapy remain major challenges, Horner said pharmacists have an opportunity to provide practical counseling at multiple points in the treatment journey.
 This includes setting expectations that GLP-1 therapies may be chronic medications, helping patients manage adverse effects such as nausea and vomiting, and recommending nonpharmacologic strategies to improve tolerability.
 By supporting patients beyond the prescription itself, pharmacists can help improve persistence and overall treatment success.